Paul Pettypiece consulting research logo steam train excursion near Red Deer with Hudson 2816, FP9A 1401

 The settlement at the Crossing, where the historic Fort Normandeau is located, generally expected that the railway would cross the river at that settlement.
 In fact, a townsite had been laid out in anticipation of the railway going through there.

 downtown originates with coming of the railwayIn July of that year, James Ross, on behalf of the railway, met with Rev. Leonard Gaetz, one of the largest landowners near the river who had a great deal of political influence and was one of the principle promoters of the region in Calgary and eastern Canada.
-When Rev. Gaetz offered to give the railway 600 acres of land (half of his holdings) to build the townsite and railway there, Mr. Ross gladly accepted, much to the chagrin of the settlers at the Crossing.
+When Rev. Gaetz offered to give the railway half interest in 600 acres of land to build the townsite and railway there, Mr. Ross gladly accepted, much to the chagrin of the settlers at the Crossing.
 The rest, they say, is history -- see Calgary and Edmonton Railway and Calgary and Edmonton Railway near Red Deer.

 Red Deer develops with the railwayOnce the townsite was determined, the settlers at the Crossing moved to the new community of Red Deer.